ScottWhittaker/scottwhittaker.net.sveltekit/src/routes/posts/extraneous-zero-character-displayed-by-react.md

 {things.length && things.map((title) => <Thing title={title} />)}
 ```

-As result, in the UI, we see the 0 gets rendered.
+As a result, in the UI, we see the 0 gets rendered.

 <p style="display: flex; flex-direction: column; align-items: center;" class="info">
 <strong>Things</strong>